Alexander Schweitzer (politician)

 Alexander Schweitzer (born 17 September 1973) is a German politician of the SPD.
-From 2021 to 10 July 2024, he served as Rhineland-Palatinate State Minister for Labour.
+From 2021 to 10 July 2024, he served as Rhineland-Palatinate State Minister for Labor.
 On 10 July 2024, he formed the Schweitzer cabinet and currently serves as the 9th minister-president of Rhineland-Palatinate.

 In the negotiations to form a Grand Coalition under the leadership of Friedrich Merz's Christian Democrats (CDU together with the Bavarian CSU) and the SPD following the 2025 German elections, Schweitzer led the SPD delegation in the working group on economic affairs, industry and tourism; his counterparts from the other parties were Jens Spahn and Hansjörg Durz.